Eqvaldi-deer/install-scripts/README.md

 debiangames.sh
 * adds games, some are commennted out, to install them make sure to edit the script by commenting them out

-### NOTE: if you want the older scripts make sure to he to the link below!
+### NOTE: if you want the older scripts make sure to go to the link below!

 [OLD SCRIPTS repo](https://github.com/LOSOperatingsystem/install-scripts-LOS-OLD-)